BrechtDeMan/WebAudioEvaluationTool/README.txt

 Please contact the authors if you experience any bugs, if you would like additional functionality, if you have questions about using the interface or if you would like to give any feedback (even positive!) about the interface.
 We look forward to learning how the tool has (not) been useful to you.

+SCRIPTS

+The tool comes with a few handy Python scripts for easy extraction of ratings or comments, and visualisation of ratings and timelines.
+See below for a quick guide on how to use them.
+All scripts written for Python 2.7.
+Visualisation requires the free matplotlib toolbox (http://matplotlib.org), numpy and scipy.
+By default, the scripts can be run from the ‘scripts’ folder, with the result files in the ‘saves’ folder (the default location where result XMLs are stored).

+	comment_parser.py
+		Extracts comments from the output XML files corresponding with the different subjects found in ‘saves/’.
+It creates a folder per ‘audioholder’/page it finds, and stores a CSV file with comments for every ‘audioelement’/fragment within these respective ‘audioholders’/pages.
+In this CSV file, every line corresponds with a subject/output XML file.
+Depending on the settings, the first column containing the name of the corresponding XML file can be omitted (for anonymisation).
+		Beware of Excel: sometimes the UTF-8 is not properly imported, leading to problems with special characters in the comments (particularly cumbersome for foreign languages).

+	score_parser.py
+		Extracts rating values from the XML to CSV - necessary for running visualisation of ratings.
+Creates the folder ‘saves/ratings/‘ if not yet created, to which it writes a separate file for every ‘audioholder’/page in any of the output XMLs it finds in ‘saves/‘.
+Within each file, rows represent different subjects (output XML file names) and columns represent different ‘audioelements’/fragments.

+	score_plot.py
+		Plots the ratings as stored in the CSVs created by score_parser.py Depending on the settings, it displays and/or saves (in ‘saves/ratings/’) a boxplot, confidence interval plot, scatter plot, or a combination of the aforementioned.
+		Requires the free matplotlib library.
+		At this point, more than one subjects are needed for this script to work.

+	timeline_view.py
+		Creates a timeline for every subject, for every ‘audioholder’/page, corresponding with any of the output XML files found in ‘/saves’.
+It shows when and for how long the subject listened to each of the fragments.

 REFERENCES
 [1] B. De Man and Joshua D. Reiss, “APE: Audio Perceptual Evaluation toolbox for MATLAB,” 136th Convention of the Audio Engineering Society, 2014.